Match-Tech-Tamirat/hello-world/README.md

 It now included steps for guhub

-It now included steps for local git on arepstory some changes
+It now included steps for local git on aleatory some changes

 # Working with the Bitbucket Flow